 The College of Business has several active and robust student organizations, offering undergraduate and graduate students the opportunity for social and professional interaction with each other and business professionals.

 Accounting and Finance Club is organized to help students develop leadership abilities and gain an appreciation for the fields of accounting and finance.
 The organization also provides relevant information to other students interested in accounting/finance careers and arranges meetings with practicing professionals to aid in the understanding of practical accounting and finance in the “real world.”
 The Accounting and Finance Club meets regularly, is student driven and combines activities that are academic and social in nature.
 Some of the activities include monthly meetings, committee meetings (when needed), community service projects, fundraisers and an end-of-the-semester social.
 Membership in the Accounting and Finance Club is open to all students, regardless of major or classification.
-Drs.
-Yu Zhang (985-448-4984, firstname.lastname@example.org)and Abdullah Noman (985-448-4215, email@example.com) are the group’s advisers.
+Dr. Yu Zhang (985-448-4984, firstname.lastname@example.org) is the group’s adviser.

 Beta Alpha Psi is a national honor society and a scholastic and professional accounting and finance fraternity.
 Only AACSB-accredited Colleges of Business may have a chapter.
 BAP recognizes outstanding academic achievements in the field of accounting and finance; promotes the study and practice of accounting and finance; provides opportunities for self-development, service, and association among members and practicing accounting and finance professionals; and encourages a sense of ethical, social, and public responsibility.
 Membership is by invitation only.
-Contact Dr. Tony Chu (985-448-4186, firstname.lastname@example.org) for more information.
+Contact Dr. Stephanie Merrell (985-448-4247, email@example.com) or Mrs. Samantha Falgout, (985-448-4193, samantha. firstname.lastname@example.org) for more information.

 Society for Human Resource Management The Society for Human Resource Management at Nicholls State University (SHRM@NSU) is a student chapter member of the Society for Human Resource Management and is associated with Bayou SHRM.
 SHRM promotes beneficial interactions between students and HR professionals.
 Membership offers students the opportunity to enhance their classroom education with real-world knowledge as well as with hands-on experience.
 Membership is open to all Nicholls students with an interest in human resource management.
 Mrs. Melanie Boudreaux (985-449-7017, email@example.com) is SHRM’s faculty adviser.